 Product description

-The URBINO-sideside dish from KPM Berlin playfully varies the spherical and circular shapes typical of the famous KPM service.
+The URBINO-sideside dish bowl from KPM Berlin playfully varies the spherical and circular shapes typical of the famous KPM service.
 It is also a contemporary interpretation of the so-called "cabarets" of the 19th century.
 This was the name given at the time to the bowls divided down the middle, which were also produced at the Royal Porcelain Manufactory.
-The URBINO-sideside dish fulfills a dual purpose: it is both a practical container for pastries, confectionery or side dishes and a timeless design object.
+The URBINO sideside dish bowl fulfills a dual purpose: it is both a practical container for pastries, confectionery or side dishes and a timeless design object.

-The white porcelain of the URBINO collection without any decoration symbolizes clarity and aesthetics.
+The white porcelain of the URBINO collection without any decor symbolizes clarity and aesthetics.
 It is a timeless design classic that impresses with its unique lightness.